WHERE STATEHOOD BEGAN

 Timed, indoor tours are available Wednesday through Sunday at 10 a.m., 12 p.m., 2 p.m. and 4 p.m.

-No photography, videography or use of paranormal equipment of any kind is permitted on tours.
+Photography, videography or use of paranormal equipment of any kind is not permitted on tours.

 Walk up tour tickets are subject to availability.
-Purchasing online or by calling the site is recommended to ensure tour registration.
+Purchasing online or by calling the site is recommended to ensure tour registration especially when visiting on a free day or when schools are in session.

 Purchase Tickets -